loliGothicK/mitama-cpp-result/docs/docs/thiserror/thiserror.md

 };
 ```

-The first template argument of `mitama::thiserror::error` is embedded with a format string using the `MITAMA_ERROR` macro.
+The first template argument of `mitama::thiserror::error` is embedded with a format string.
 The format string should be a string compliant with [**{fmt}**](https://github.com/fmtlib/fmt), check the documentation if you need it.
 The second template argument onwards is a list of formattable arguments.